robusta-dev/robusta/docs/installation.rst

    pip install -U robusta-cli --no-cache

+.. admonition:: Common Errors
+    :class: warning

-.. warning:: If you are using a system such as macOS that includes both Python 2 and Python 3, run pip3 instead of pip.
+    * If you are using a system such as macOS that includes both Python 2 and Python 3, run pip3 instead of pip.
+    * Errors about *tiller* mean you are running Helm 2, not Helm 3

 2. Generate a Robusta configuration.
 This will setup Slack and other integrations.
 We **highly recommend** enabling the cloud UI so you can see all features in action.